-With surprisingly few exceptions you can take many different types of glass in carry on baggage on a plane, that is assuming your airline allows it to be carried as separate items.
+With surprisingly few exceptions you can take many different types of glass on a plane in carry on baggage, that is assuming your airline allows it to be carried as separate items.

-As well as glass items the same rules generally also apply to any ceramic items that you may wish to bring in your hand luggage on a plane.
+As well as glass items the same rules generally also apply to any ceramic items that you may wish to bring in your cabin bags on a plane.

 Taking glass through airport security

-In general, provided the glass item does not contain a liquid then there are few if any restrictions with regard to taking anything made of glass through airport security.
+In general, provided the glass items do not contain a liquid then there are few if any restrictions with regard to taking anything made of glass through airport security.

 If the glass container does contain liquid (or gel) then it must be no larger than 3.4 fluid ounces / 100 ml.

-What types of glass item can you bring in carry on
+What types of glass items can you bring in carry on

 - Glass vases

-Glass vases can be carried in your carry on or even packed in a separate box or container, provided your airline will allow this in addition to your carry on bag.
+Glass vases can be carried in your cabin bags or even packed in a separate box or container, provided your airline will allow this in addition to your cabin bag.

 - Glass vials

-The most likely thing you may want to bring in your carry on in a glass vial is medication.
-A glass vial is generally quite small so is probably within the TSA liquids rule size of 3.oz/100ml.
+The most likely thing you may want to bring in your hand luggage in a glass vial is medication.
+A glass vial is generally quite small so is probably within the TSA liquids rule size of 3oz./100ml.
 They would have to be placed in your liquids bag unless they contain prescription medication and be shown separately to the security officer.
 Ideally have the prescription to show too.
 More information on carrying medication in hand luggage.

 - Glass jars

-A glass jar permitted but they cannot contain liquid or other restricted items unless they are smaller than 3.4oz/100ml.
+A glass jar is permitted but it cannot contain liquid or other restricted items unless they are smaller than 3.4oz/100ml.